 Forbidden Vancouver offers a series of guided walking tours around Vancouver.
 They cover a range of topics from the city’s past, with a focus on the darker elements of that history.

-The Sinners & Sweets Tour is one of the newer additions to the regular very popular lineup.
-The tour has a recommended age rating of 10 and up which is different from most of Forbidden Vancouver’s tours which are usually recommended for ages 14 and older.
-That said, the scandals discussed on the tour still cover some darker topics including murder.
-Participants are led through the downtown area and get to go inside some of the buildings discussed as well.
+The Sinners & Sweets Tour is a recent addition to the regular, very popular lineup.
+The tour is recommended for ages 10 and up, unlike most Forbidden Vancouver tours, which are recommended for ages 14 and older.
+That said, the scandals discussed on the tour still cover some darker topics, including murder.
+Participants are led through the downtown area and can also visit some of the buildings discussed.

 Visit the Forbidden Vancouver website for details about all of its tours.